mike-leo-k/intro-to-im/june 2/README.md

 # Production Assignment: Digital Art with Loops

 ## Description
-Two simple works of art
+Two simple works of art, inspired by vintage computer generated graphics.
+Makes use of for()

 ## Screenshot of Output:
 ![Art with Trigonometric functions in for() loops](https://github.com/mike-leo-k/intro-to-im/blob/master/june%202/digital_art_1.png)